 The Cognitive Science Department provides theoretically-oriented research and training opportunities for undergraduates, graduate students, and post doctoral fellows.
 As a fully autonomous academic unit, we provide a focused environment that is wholly dedicated to the multi-disciplinary intellectual challenge of integrating contemporary approaches to the study of the mind/brain.
 Find out how to apply to our Ph.D. program.

-The Brain and Cognition Lecture, held every two years with PBS and MBI, is confirmed for Thursday, May 8, 2014 at 3:00 pm in Mason Hall.
-Dr. Tomaso Poggio from MIT and Dr. Paul Smolensky from JHU will be the speakers.
-This year’s topic is “Computational Approaches to Mind and Brain.”
-A reception will follow.
+The Brain and Cognition Lecture, held every two years with PBS and MBI, was a success on Thursday, May 8, 2014 at 3:00 pm in Mason Hall.
+Dr. Tomaso Poggio from MIT and Dr. Paul Smolensky from JHU were the speakers.
+This year’s topic was “Computational Approaches to Mind and Brain.”

 |Congratulations to our postdoctoral fellow Shevaun Lewis for being granted a Teaching Post-Doc Award by the Office of the Dean.
 In Fall 2014, Shevaun will be instructing a new Freshman Seminar course for the Department of Cognitive Science entitled "Born to Talk: Language in the Human Mind" (AS.050.128).|

 |Accolades go out to graduate student Katrina Ferrara for being one of two recipients of the 2014 Excellence in Teaching Award for teaching assistants, sponsored by the Krieger School of Arts & Sciences Office of the Dean.|

 |Science of Learning Symposium: JHU recently hosted a symposium on the science of learning, involving many members of the Cognitive Science department, including faculty members Barbara Landau (also director of the Science of Learning Institute), Michael McCloskey, and recent departmental visitor Sharon Goldwater.|